FINNGEN/META_ANALYSIS/README.md

 ## Running single trait meta-analysis

 [meta_analysis.py](scripts/meta_analysis.py) is the main script for running meta-analysis for a single trait.
 Meta-analyses to be performed are specified with json configuration file.
-Example configuration in (data/conf.json).
+Example configuration with three studies in (data/conf.json).
 Script will try to align using both strands as well as by flipping ref vs. alt.

 ```bash
 usage: meta_analysis.py [-h] [--not_quiet] [--leave_one_out] [--is_het_test]